Esri/esri-leaflet-jspm-example/README.md

 5. Start the web server `http-server .`
 6. Open [http://localhost:8080](http://localhost:8080) in your browser.

-## Single File build
+## Single File Build

-You can not follow any of [JSPM's production workflows](https://github.com/jspm/jspm-cli/wiki/Production-Workflows) to get a single file suitable for production.
+You can follow any of [JSPM's production workflows](https://github.com/jspm/jspm-cli/wiki/Production-Workflows) to get a single file suitable for production.
 The easiest way is to run the bundle command

 ```bash
 jspm bundle main --inject --minify